Sintraconsulting/pimcore-webhooks/README.md

 # WebHookBundle Plugin

-This bundle provide an automatic sending of dataobjects to an external sites via json, whenever an event occurs on a specified class.
+This bundle provide an automatic sending of dataobjects to an external sites via json, whenever a pimcore event occurs on a specified class.

 ## How to Install WebHookBundle